toucansites/try-o-template/contents/posts/new-post/index.md

 # Add a New Post

-Adding new posts is essential for keeping your site updated with fresh content.
+Adding new posts is essential to keeping your site updated with fresh content.
 Follow these steps to create and publish a new post in **Try-O-Theme**.

 ---

 ### Step 1: Navigate to the Posts Directory

 1. Open your project directory.
 2. Go to the **src/contents/posts/** folder.
-This is where all post-related content is stored.
+This folder contains all post-related content.

 ---